WELCOME! I’M GLAD YOU’RE HERE.

 I’m also a mother of five.
 I never planned to be a mother of five.
 Not ever.
 Greg and I were going to have two kids.
 Maybe three.
 But life is funny and things don’t always go according to plan.
 That’s OK; plans are for reasonable people and it turns out we’re totally ridiculous.

 This picture, for example?
 I’m in a chicken coop.
 Standing in chicken poop.
 Which exemplifies our life, really, because we can kind of pull off looking like we’ve got it together, but we’re also ankle deep in crap.

 The trick is learning to find the magic in the mess and the wonder in the wild.
 If that’s what you’re looking for — weird truth-telling, a whole lot of laughing through the muck, and an entire Village of like-minded friends, you’ve come to the right place.

-I’m here for you: to provide the comic relief, the grimy truth, and the sweet reality of parenting.
-Because if it can’t be easy, at least it’s awesome.
-You know, eventually.
+Ultimately, I’m here for you: to provide the comic relief, the grimy truth, and the sweet reality of a life lived off course from what was, once, a perfectly good plan.

 Welcome to the mess!